garcia/ddrguide/content/articles/navigating-the-ddr-ui.md

 Get ready to dance now!
 You'll have a moment before the first arrow appears on the screen to adjust your footing.
 If you need help understanding the scrolling arrows, check out our article on [article:basic gameplay] for an in-depth explanation.

 When you complete the song, you'll be presented with a results screen that shows your [glossary:score], your [glossary:grade], and more details below.
 You can use the left/right buttons to switch between some tabs that show different details.
 It's a lot of information to take in, so don't worry if you don't understand everything immediately!
-Check out our article on [article:understanding the results screen] if you want to learn more.

 If you're new to DDR, here are some basic goals to aim for: